Asia Argento's Accuser Speaks Publicly, As She Reportedly Denies Assault

 Updated at 4:45 p.m.
 ET

-Jimmy Bennett, who accused actress Asia Argento of sexual assault in legal documents that were leaked to the New York Times, has issued a public statement for the first time since the Times story published on Sunday.
+Jimmy Bennett, who accused actress Asia Argento of sexual assault in legal documents that were leaked to The New York Times, has issued a public statement for the first time since the Times story published on Sunday.

 "I did not initially speak out about my story because I chose to handle it in private with the person who wronged me," Bennett said in the statement, which his lawyer sent to NPR.
 "I have not made a public statement in the past hours and days because I was ashamed and afraid to be part of the public narrative."